 The Bidi Bo Djinoong is dog and cycle friendly however through Bold Park, bicycles are prohibited.
 The alternate route continues north along Kalinda Drive and then heads east on The Boulevard to end the walk at Bold Park Aquatic.

 The Bidi Bo Djinoong can be enjoyed throughout the year and abundant wild flowers will be appreciated in the spring.
 The bird life is spectacular.
 As the weather in Perth in the summer can become very hot, it is always advisable to bring plenty of drinking water, and to wear sunscreen and a hat.
 Mobile phone coverage is good, and use of maps is available with most providers.

 The Yange Kep Bidi, which translates to Wetland Trail, lies on Whadjuk Noongar land and is a picturesque meander starting at Freshwater Bay on the Swan River foreshore.

 Enjoy this easy, family and dog-friendly walk which passes through some beautiful natural scenery, as well as varied metropolitan areas, so you can enjoy a coffee en-route.

-View the Yange Bidi Map(PDF, 2MB)
+View the Yange Bidi printable map(PDF, 2MB)